pknowles/vulkan_objects/README.md

    For example, it's common to pass around an everything "context" object containing the VkDevice, maybe an allocator or queues.
 This is convenient, but then you have to have one of these objects everywhere.
+In contrast, objects here are constructed from native vulkan objects.

-   Expose the full featureset of the API near-verbatim.
+   The aim is to expose the full featureset of the API near-verbatim.
 Objects should be reusable and pluggable.
-A big part of this is the single-responsibility principle.
+A big part of this is sticking to the single-responsibility principle.

-   Make shortcuts and special cases easy to write, but by layering utilities on top.
-Allow objects to be replaced, don't force people to use them.
+   Shortcuts are added but special cases should be easy to override and write without shortcuts.
+This is done by layering utilities on top.
+Higher level objects can be replaced without losing much.
+No all-or-nothing monolith objects.

-   \*TODO: One exception here is the loader and function tables.
-Globals are not used, which necessitates function pointer tables.
-A workaround may be passing the tables as a template parameter to allow other loaders to be used, or an extra set of tables.
+   A difficulty is that function tables from the included loader need to be passed around to make vulkan API calls.
+To facilitate using your own function tables and not lock you into the ecosystem (yes, this is possible! e.g.
+   [volk](https://github.com/zeux/volk)), many methods are templates that take a function table as the first parameter.
+For example. see the `device_commands` and `device_and_commands` concepts.

 3. Simple, singular implementation